DjMuffinTops/DJMTbot/README.md

 You MUST add a line to export your Component class in https://github.com/DjMuffinTops/DJMTbot/blob/develop/src/Components/index.ts for the bot to run your component!

+## How To Contribute
+Please branch from, and make Pull Requests to the ```develop``` branch for anything you'd like to contribute!

 If you require more events, functions, or changes in anywhere, please make an issue for it!

-Also feel free to to contact me on discord for any help!
+## Feel free to to contact me on discord for any help!
+DjMuffinTops#6590